 I am currently searching for job opportunities at places that allow people to be themselves, and support a lot of tinkering and hacking.
 I dislike being put into a box, and not having the intellectual freedom to simply create and explore the boundaries of what we know and can do.
 I enjoy pulling ideas, theories, and concepts from different interdisciplinary fields and pulling them together in a cohesive manner.

-Results from online assessment.
+Results from online assessment of strengths.

 I love working with interdisciplinary teams with big ideas.